 So what did I receive?
 And, more importantly, did it live up to expectations?

 I won’t spend time harping about user experience or wait times.
-I’ve already touched on the subject in past reviews.
+I’ve already touched on the subject in our Shutterfly canvas review.

-I will say Shutterfly does an excellent job of making their services intuitive and easy to use.
+I will say Shutterfly does an excellent job of making its services intuitive and easy to use.
 For every individual image, I was provided with a variety of size and finish choices.

 Although I kept everything uniform this time around, I was happy to see how easy it was to make adjustments.